 How Are ADHD Medications Prescribed?

-When it comes to selecting a specific type of drug (such as Adderall or Ritalin), most doctors will begin the process of trial and error.
+When it comes to ADHD prescribed medications (such as Adderall or Ritalin), most doctors will begin the process of trial and error.
 A certain drug may be prescribed based on factors such as age, metabolic panels, and medical history.
 Those factors are considered, and medications are adjusted if the patient experiences side effects or no benefit at all.
 This process can be time-consuming, costly to the patient, and can lead to a slew of negative side effects.
 Some examples of those side effects include trouble sleeping, decreased appetite, weight loss, increased blood pressure, headaches, stomach aches, moodiness, and irritability.
 Side effects can occur because the patient is on the wrong dosage or doesn’t follow the doctor’s instructions.
 However, in many cases, patients have no control over how their bodies will respond to a drug.
 Pharmacogenetic (PGx) testing can shed light on how a person can react to medications and provide a good direction on where to begin.

 How Do Genetics Influence Drug Metabolism?

 Deoxyribonucleic acid (DNA) is where genes are inherited from our parents.
 It is easiest to think of DNA as a code that utilizes the letters A, C, G, and T to comprise its many genes.
 Different combinations of these letters signify the instructions those genes used to produce proteins in the body.
 Proteins are made up of amino acids sequenced from a corresponding gene.
 Proteins carry out many different functions in the body and one of those functions is the breakdown (metabolization) of medications.
 The presence of genetic variations in the genes can impact the instructions needed to produce these enzymes, affecting how individuals respond to medications.
 These enzymes are commonly known as Cytochrome P450 (CYP450) enzymes.
 7